 - Not receiving papers:A Minister's personal interest in an issue may mean that it is inappropriate for the Minister to receive official information on the issue.
 In this case, the Minister should instruct the Cabinet Office (and/or other officials, as appropriate) to ensure that the Minister does not receive official papers or reports about the issue.

-- Transferring responsibility to another Minister: A Minister with a conflict of interest concerning a particular issue within his or her portfolio may, with the agreement of the Prime Minister, transfer responsibility for that issue to another Minister.
-In this case, the Minister with the conflict of interest should instruct officials to ensure that departmental briefings and papers on the issue are directed to the other Minister.
+- Transferring responsibility to another Minister: A Minister with a conflict of interest concerning a particular issue within their portfolio may, with the agreement of the Prime Minister, transfer responsibility for that issue to another Minister.
+In this case, the Minister with the conflict of interest should instruct officials to ensure that briefings and papers on the issue are directed to the other Minister.
 The Minister with the conflict will also need to declare the interest if the matter is discussed at Cabinet or a Cabinet committee, and should consider whether it is appropriate to receive Cabinet or Cabinet committee papers on the issue, or to remain at the meeting.
+In these situations, the Minister who receives the transfer should be referred to as the “Acting Minister of xx /for xx”.

-- Transferring responsibility to the department: If a conflict arises in the Minister's portfolio concerning a minor issue, the Minister may be able to handle the matter without further difficulty by passing the issue on to the department.
-The Minister should take care to ensure, however, that there is no attempt to influence the department inappropriately.
+- Transferring responsibility to the agency: If a conflict arises in the Minister's portfolio concerning a minor issue, the Minister may be able to handle the matter without further difficulty by passing the issue on to the agency.
+The Minister should take care to ensure, however, that there is no attempt to influence the agency inappropriately.
 The Minister should declare the interest if the matter is discussed at Cabinet or a Cabinet committee.
 The Minister should also consider whether it is appropriate to receive Cabinet or Cabinet committee papers on the issue, or to remain at the meeting.

-- Divestment: Where a conflict of interest is significant and pervasive, the Minister may need to divest himself or herself of the interest.
+- Divestment: Where a conflict of interest is significant and pervasive, the Minister may need to divest themselves of the interest.

-- Blind trusts: Ministers with complicated or extensive shareholdings may wish to consider placing their investments in a blind trust, as a precaution against inadvertent conflicts of interest.
+- Blind investment vehicles: Ministers with complicated or extensive shareholdings may wish to consider placing their investments in a blind investment vehicle (for example, a blind trust), as a precaution against inadvertent conflicts of interest.

-- Resignation from an organisation: Where a conflict of interest arises from association with a non-governmental organisation, the Minister may need to resign from that organisation.
+- Resignation from an organisation: Where a conflict of interest arises from association with a non-government organisation, the Minister may need to resign from that organisation.

-2.76 Occasionally, a Minister may find that he or she has a conflict concerning a bill, or part of a bill, for which he or she has portfolio responsibility.
-The Standing Orders do not preclude a Minister who declares a financial interest (as defined in the Standing Orders) from moving motions relating to a bill of which he or she is in charge.
-Nonetheless, a Minister with any conflict concerning a bill for which he or she has portfolio responsibility may choose to arrange for another Minister to move formal motions relating to that bill.
+2.78 Occasionally, a Minister may find that they have a conflict concerning a bill, or part of a bill, for which they have portfolio responsibility.
+The Standing Orders do not preclude a Minister who declares a financial interest (as defined in the Standing Orders) from moving motions relating to a bill of which they are in charge.
+Nonetheless, a Minister with any conflict concerning a bill for which they have portfolio responsibility may choose to arrange for another Minister to move formal motions relating to that bill.
 Any issue of this sort must be discussed in advance with the Prime Minister, the Leader of the House, and the relevant whip.
 The portfolio Minister must be absent from the House for another Minister to move the motions on the portfolio Minister's behalf, but may declare the conflict in a subsequent speech.

-2.78 Where a member of Parliament is also a Minister, but has no portfolio responsibility in the areas relating to the issue of interest to him or her as a member of Parliament, the Minister may make representations to the Minister with the portfolio responsibility.
+2.80 Where a member of Parliament is also a Minister, but has no portfolio responsibility in the areas relating to the issue of interest to them as a member of Parliament, the Minister may make representations to the Minister with the portfolio responsibility.
 Ministers representing the concerns of constituents (or the concerns of other sectors of the community, for example in the case of list members) should be clear at all times, however, that they are acting in their capacity as members of Parliament (for example, by signing correspondence as a member of Parliament and not using ministerial letterhead).

-2.79 Where the member also holds the relevant portfolio or is the Associate Minister, further measures, as set out in paragraphs 2.73 – 2.74, are likely to be needed to manage any possible conflict.
-If the matter is minor, the Minister may be able to pass it to the department.
+2.81 Where the member also holds the relevant portfolio or is the Associate Minister, further measures, as set out in paragraphs 2.75 - 2.76, are likely to be needed to manage any possible conflict.
+If the matter is minor, the Minister may be able to pass it to the agency.
 If the matter is more significant, the Minister may instead pass ministerial responsibility for it to another Minister.